MahamudM90/Crwnstore-House/README.md

 ### Work Under Progress
-The App is Being under Maintenance, As more work needs to be done.
+The App is Being under Maintenance, As more Work needs to be done.

 Current Functionality includes: